MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Trigger Gizmo

-<mark>TODO - Enable And disable trigger and note about costly to performance.</mark>

 **Description**: Detects when a player or object enters or exits an area.

 | Property | Type | Description |